samrajuadapt/mobile-ticket/README.md

 ## Customer data
 Mobile Ticket can be configured to accept customer phone number as a part of accepting customer data when creating a ticket.
 To enable accepting customer data, `customer_data` attribute in `config.json` needs to be switched on.

 As a part of accepting customer phone number, it is configurable whether privacy policy needs to be applied or not.
 Privacy policy can be applied by switching on the `privacy_policy` attribute.
 By default, privacy policy text in translation file will be applied.
 This text can be customized, and also inline CSS styling can be used.
 An external privacy policy link can be used instead of using the default privacy policy.
 In this case the link to the privacy policy statement should be specified in `privacy_policy_link` attribute in `config.json`.
+If `active_consent` attribute set to enable user need an actively involvement to accept privacy policy by pressing a button.

 Default phone number input text mask which is `+46 XX XXX XX XX` can be changed by using the `phone_placeholder` attribute in translation file.
 Country code can be specified by `country_code` attribute in `config.json`.